 Stefanie Lynn Casaceli Hendra is a multidisciplinary artist.
-She spends most of her time taking photographs, painting, and fiber art.
+She spends most of her time taking photographs, painting, fiber art and playing the piano.
 Stefanie has 25 years experience in her art.
 She was diagnosed with a Brain AVM in 2016, most of her work is about her coping with her AVM, her HLA-B27 diagnosis, menorrhagia (she recently just had surgery to help her menorrhagia), her family, women empowerment, Halloween and her bucket-list travel photographs in Japan and Italy.

 Her photography work is held in private collections in Japan, France, Germany, Australia, The Netherlands, Austria, United States and United Kingdom.

 She challenged herself to do a 100th day art project.
 One piece of artwork for a 100 days.
 She is currently working on a 1,000 Handmade Scarf Project.
 Stefanie founded Stefanie Lynn’s Scarfs™ from this ongoing project.

 Stefanie has home schooled all four of her children.
 She thoroughly enjoys teaching, especially art, literature and penmanship.

 artbooksfilmmusicmagazine.com She takes great pride in helping all creative's.
 Stefanie created a wonderful website to help all types of artists to get the exposure they deserve.
 Including emerging artists, mid-career artists and established artists.